andreipope/pxdocs-backup-old/content/use-px-backup/cluster/on-prem.md

 ## Prerequisites

 * Your cluster must be running Stork 2.4 or higher.
-To install Stork on your Kubernetes cluster, copy and paste the command located under the **Kubernetes Service** radio group.
+To install Stork on your Kubernetes cluster, copy and paste the displayed below the **Kubernetes Service** radio group.

 ## Add the cluster to PX-Backup